 Tenure of homes is secured by way of a Lease for Life governed by WA Retirement Villages Legislation.

-You cannot sub-lease the home, bequeath it or sell it privately.
+You cannot sub-lease the home or bequeath it.

 How old is the Kingsway Court village?